Graduate Program Admission

-Graduate Admissions and Program Evaluations (GAPE) requires the following information by the specified date.
+DEADLINE EXTENSION: Graduate Admissions and Program Evaluations (GAPE) requires the following information by May 1, 2019.

 - Information for domestic applicants can be found at GAPE Domestic applicants page.

 - Information for international applicants can be found at GAPE International applicants page.

 - Applicants must have maintained a 3.0 GPA or higher in their last 60 semester units (90 quarter units) of coursework and a 3.0 or higher in their respective major.

 - Official Transcripts (must be sent sealed by the issuing institution)

 For detailed application instructions, please usethe following brochure.